A common theme in our research is deriving long-range computational

 bioinformatics needs.
 Most of this work centers on non-model

 organism "draft" sequences that are likely to never be finished

 (e.g., Anise swallowtail, shown on left).
-We are currently developing tools
+We are also currently developing tools

 and software systems for fragmented assemblies, especially

 those derived from ecological samples, which are made available here.
 This work has recently been supported